xp_process⚓︎

 ⚓︎

-that are not in self.dims
+Rm those a in attrs that are not in self.dims.

-This enables sloppy dims
+This enables sloppy dims allotment, for ease-of-use.

 label_xSection(label, *NoneAttrs, **sub_coord)